harttle/liquidjs/docs/source/tutorials/truthy-and-falsy.md

 ## The Truth Table

-According to [Shopify document](https://shopify.github.io/liquid/basics/truthy-and-falsy/) everything other than `false` and `nil` is truthy.
+According to [Shopify document](https://shopify.github.io/liquid/basics/truthy-and-falsy/) everything other than `false` and `null` is truthy.
 But in JavaScript we have a totally different type system, we have types like `undefined` and we don't differentiate `integer` and `float`, thus things are slightly different:

 value          | truthy | falsy
 ---            | ---    | ---